 Homage or Fake Argument

-Whichever side of the fence you sit, the point of watches is to appreciate the greater creations of what watchmaking has to offer (rich or poor).
-There are watches that take close inspiration from luxury brands like Rolex and we see known brands like Steinhart doing that, and it takes nothing away from Rolex.
+Whichever side of the fence you sit on, the point of watches is to appreciate the greater creations of what watchmaking has to offer (rich or poor).
+Some watches take close inspiration from luxury brands like Rolex and we see known brands like Steinhart doing that, and it takes nothing away from Rolex.

 So let’s look at it from this angle.
 Where there are expensive luxury watch brands (mostly anything these days) there are affordable counterparts (homages) and I can rattle off known and respectable brands all day.